 And not to mention… hunger.

 Granted, we are on a diet and hunger should be expected, but if you are eating too few calories I would typically recommend you increase food intake AND increase your movement or cardio to create the calorie deficit.

 Cardio, while not required, can be a great way to increase your calorie deficit for losing weight without decreasing your food intake further.

 However, cardiovascular activities don’t generally provide enough of a stimulus to affect lean body mass to any significant extent making it not a suitable replacement for resistance training and preserving or gaining lean body mass.

-To definitively answer your question of does keto work without exercise, if weight loss is your only goal, then yes.
+To definitively answer your question of does a keto diet work without exercise, if weight loss is your only goal, then yes.
 In the end, diet will determine how much weight you lose, but exercise, specifically weight training, will help determine what weight is lost.